mv2731/mv2731.github.io/index.md

 # Favorite Books

-* Howl's Moving Castle -- significantly better, though far less famous than the movie, with a much more coherent plot.
+* Howl's Moving Castle by Diana Wynne Jones -- significantly better, though far less famous than the movie, with a much more coherent plot.
-* Invisible Women -- the chapter on medicine inspired
+* Invisible Women -- the chapter on disparities in the medical system profoundly reshaped my understanding of the research and funding landscape in the United States, illuminating systemic biases present at nearly every stage of biomedical discovery.
-* This is How You Lose Her by Junot Diaz
+* This is How You Lose Her by Junot Diaz -- a heart-rending last chapter that captures some of the most profound sentiments shared by humankind.